bvssvni/oup/Operators.md

         var c = ...
     }

+##Not vs Except

+In Oup, there are no unary operators beside functions.
+This means, there is no 'Not' operator like '!' in C languages.
+Instead, Oup uses 'Except' which equals 'And Not'.
+This is the most common usage of 'Not', because 'Except' tells when we want to do interrupt the default condition for an action.
+'\\' has lower precedence than '||', which means you can write more readable conditions
+by putting the '\\' operators to the right:

+    C:
+        if ((a || b) && !c) {
+            ...
+        }

+    Oup:
+        // a and b, except c
+        if a || b   \\ c {
+            ...
+        }

 ##Minus Sign

 When there is a minus sign '-' after a non-numeric followed by a digit, like